virtual-labs/exp-crash-failures-scenario-iiith/experiment/theory.md

 ### Agreement
 Since there are f+1 rounds, there exist at least 1 round, say r*, in which all good processes could broadcast their value i.e. no process failed.
 As a result, latest value is broadcast and received by all, and all update their values to the minima.

-*In-line exercise 1* : Argue that agreement holds even when a good process is silent in round r*.
+*In-line Exercise 1* : Argue that agreement holds even when a good process is silent in round r*.

 ### Correctness
 Holds because once consensus is achieved among good processes, value cannot change.

 ### Termination
-In-line exercise 2 : Argue that above protocol terminates.
+In-line Exercise 2 : Argue that above protocol terminates.